creoapp/documentation/docs/tutorials/content-size-flex.md

 #### Concepts

-Flex can be used to create complex views that do not simply adapt to the device screen size but also can automatically resize their content size, to properly respond to live size changes like when keyboard appears and disappears.
+Flex can be used to create complex views that do not simply adapt to the device screen size but also can automatically layout themself to properly respond to live size changes, for instance like when the virtual keyboard appears and disappears.

-In this tutorial we see as a correct use of the `View` attribute **"Automatic Content Size = flex"** a simple login form adapts to different device (ie iPhone5 and iPad), orientations and eventually scrolls when the keyboard appears and disappears.
+In this tutorial we see how a correct use of the `View` attribute **"Automatic Content Size = flex"** a simple login form adapts to different device (ie iPhone5 and iPad), orientations and eventually scrolls when the keyboard appears and disappears.

 #### Classes